zqfang/GSEApy/docs/_build/html/_sources/run.txt

 For command line usage:
 --------------------------------

 The ``replot`` module reproduce GSEA desktop version results.
-The only input for GSEAPY is the location to GSEA results.
+The only input for replot module is the location to GSEA results.

 .. code:: bash